wireshark/wireshark-ubuntu-dev-docker/README.md

 # Content

-This image contains a ubuntu image with all packages required to setup all wireshark builds
+This image contains a ubuntu image with all packages required to setup all wireshark builds.